Therapy Website Project

 Research identified several overlapping user needs rather than rigid personas.

-Some users were seeking trauma-informed support and prioritised safety, reassurance, and trust.
-Others experienced anxiety or overthinking and felt overwhelmed by long paragraphs or too many options.
-Users experiencing burnout valued direct explanations and minimal steps.
-Early-stage browsers needed clear, non-technical guidance before committing.
 Ready-to-book users wanted fast access to pricing, availability, and contact details.
 Past or current clients highlighted friction based on real booking experiences.

 User Personas